 - Our best gaming mouse choices will set you up with the right mouse for you

 - Complete your peripheral line-up with the best PC game controllers

 Our selection of the best fight sticks below offers something to all kinds of players, no matter your console or budget.
-Some of them work with the PS5 and Xbox Series X too, so you won't have to change sticks when the time comes to upgrade to a next-gen console.
+Some of them work with the PS5 and Xbox Series X too, so you won't have to change sticks when you upgrade to a next-gen console.